 DHS/HPO consults with BTG to ensure that the Consolidated Plan and Annual Action Plan are completed accurately and represent local efforts in each rural county jurisdiction.
 As the responsible party for the homeless and special needs sections of the ConPlan, this planning consortium discusses subrecipient resource utilization, funding prioritization, and performance standards.
-The CoC consistently partners with HPO to aid all jurisdictions regarding the ConPlan development process.
-Annual Point In Time (PIT) data is used to supplement and add context to the reporting along with performance, demographic, and subpopulation characteristics of specific counties and over the entire CoC.
+The CoC consistently partners with HPO to assist all jurisdictions with the ConPlan development process.
+Annual PIT data is used to supplement and add context to the reporting along with performance, demographic, and subpopulation characteristics of specific counties and over the entire CoC.
 Prior to the PIT count, the HMIS Administrator provides training to participating agencies in Maui, Kauai, Hilo, and Kona to ensure that a consistent, accurate methodology is used in each geographic location.